 A summary of the National GreenPower Accreditation Criteria is provided in Table 3.1.
-An unabridged copy of the of the National GreenPower Accreditation Document Version 3.3, September 2006 is provided in Appendix A.
+An unabridged copy of the of the National GreenPower Accreditation Document Version 3.4, January 2007 is provided in Appendix A.

-Tech nical Accreditation Criteria Description 3.1 Technical Auditing The GreenPower provider must provide the Program Manager with the reports and other information necessary to carry out a technical audit of all GreenPower products each year.
+Technical Accreditation Criteria Description 3.1 Technical Auditing The GreenPower provider must provide the Program Manager with the reports and other information necessary to carry out a technical audit of all GreenPower products each year.
 The technical report must be audited by an independent and suitably qualified auditor (Tier 1 or Tier 2 accounting companies) appointed by the GreenPower provider.
 3.2 Use of GreenPower Generators All electricity generators installed as a result of or used by GreenPower products must: be approved by the Program Manager; and conform to the definition and eligibility requirements of a GreenPower generator as set out in Section 5.
 The Program Manager, on behalf of the NGPSG, has the right to disallow particular generators that in its opinion do not fulfil the definition of a GreenPower generator.
+3.3 Changes to the GreenPower Product and Generators GreenPower providers must alert the Program Manager in writing of any changes that are made to the operation of the product (e.g. product structure, changes in fuel sources, etc) prior to those changes taking effect.
+GreenPower product providers are not required to seek approval from DWE for inclusion of "new" GreenPower generators; however this information must be advised in the Quarterly Report following the inclusion.
+It is the provider's responsibility to ensure that those generators being used in their product do have GreenPower approval.
+3.4 Minimum Percentage Requirement of Accredited GreenPower in Blended Products GreenPower providers must source a minimum 10 per cent GreenPower content in products offered to new residential customers as of 1 March 2006 for consumption-based products and by 1 January 2007 for block-based products.
+The minimum block-based product is set at 647kWh/year from 1 January 2007 to 31 December 2009.
+This value represents 10 per cent of the national average residential electricity consumption.
+Existing residential contracts with end users for a blended GreenPower product made up of less than 10 per cent accredited GreenPower are to be amended accordingly by 1 March 2007 for consumption-based GreenPower products and by 1 January 2008 for block-based GreenPower products.